Ferlab-Ste-Justine/openstack-kubernetes-cluster/README.md

 - image_id: ID of the image to use to provision all vms
 - network_name: Name of the network to connect all vms to
 - keypair_name: Name of the keypair that will be used to ssh on the vms
-- k8_annotation: Annotation to add to vm names after the k8 (ie, `k8-<annotation>-...`).
-Useful if you want to add a specific kubernetes version to the vm names in a clear manner.
-Can be omitted.

 ## Output